 However, for anyone who knows their hair loss is the result of genetics on their mother or father’s side, options are limited and it’s a case of deciding how you want to deal with it.

-Do you want to keep your hair short to minimise the appearance of going bald (please note a side over or ponytail is not recommended here), or do you follow the lead of John Travolta who in the last year alone seems to have lost most of his hair and succumbed to the shaven look?
+Do you want to keep your hair short to minimise the appearance of going bald (please note a side over or ponytail is not recommended here), or do you follow the lead of John Travolta who in the last few years seems to have lost most of his hair and succumbed to the shaven look?

 As everyone talks about James Nesbitt and his remarkably luscious locks while promoting Cold Feet, here are a few tips to point you in the right direction: